 - Line the pan with parchment paper and then spray the paper and liberally dust cocoa powder all over the parchment.
 This will help keep your cake from sticking.

-- While the eggs are still cold, separate the eggs, placing the whites in one bowl and the yolks in another.
-Cover with plastic wrap and bring to room temperature before using (takes about 30 minutes).
+- While the eggs are still cold, separate the eggs, placing the whites in one bowl and the yolks in the bowl of your stand mixer.
+Cover with plastic wrap and bring to room temperature before using.

 - Meanwhile melt the chocolate on medium heat in a microwave oven, stirring after every 30-second burst.
 Let the chocolate cool to room temperature.

-- In the bowl of your electric mixer (or with a hand mixer) place the egg yolks, heavy pinch of salt, and half of the sugar until it is thick and billowy, about 5 minutes.
+- In the bowl of your electric mixer (or with a hand mixer) place the egg yolks, heavy pinch of salt, and 1.8 ounces (50 grams) of the sugar until it is thick and billowy, about 7 minutes.
 Make sure it gets to the "ribbon stage" where the batter sits on the surface for a few seconds before sinking back in.
 Beat in the vanilla extract.

-- Add the melted chocolate and fold to combine evenly.
+- Add the melted and cooled chocolate and fold to combine evenly.
 Set aside while you beat the egg whites.

-- In a clean mixing bowl, with the whisk attachment, beat the egg whites until foamy.
+- In a clean mixing bowl, with the whisk attachment or in a bowl with a hand mixer, beat the egg whites until foamy.
 Add the cream of tartar and beat at medium-high speed until soft peaks form.
-Beat in the rest of the sugar and take the whites to stiff peaks.
+Beat in the rest of the sugar (1 oz or 30 grams) and take the whites to stiff peaks.

-- Gently fold a small amount of the egg whites into the egg yolk mixture using a rubber spatula or whisk to lighten the batter.
+- Gently fold about 1/4 of the meringue into the egg yolk mixture using a rubber spatula or whisk to lighten the batter.

 For the Cran-Raspberry Mascarpone Cream